Installing time tested solutions that will drain your garden.

 In most cases laying a new turf lawn over the completed drainage system won't be necessary, the drier grass will recover and the trenches can be seeded over, but it is important to spread grit sand over the whole lawn.
 Leave the tips of the grass showing and aerate.
 Hard work, but you will end up with a level well drained lawn that's nice to walk on.

 See the lawn care tips on the landscape gardeners page.
-I also offer a lawn turfing service in all areas of Southern England, where we have installed land drainage systems.
+I can sometimes offer a lawn turfing service in all areas of Southern England, where we have installed land drainage systems.

 Aerating the whole area, including over the trenches, ensures surface water drains from the surface into the soil and drainage system.
 How to aerate here.